MasteryEducation/SecuritiesExamsMastery.ca/content/csc/17/7/index.md

 {{< quizdown >}}

-### 1. Which of the following documents is commonly required to verify a client’s identity when opening a mutual fund account in Canada?
+### Which of the following documents is commonly required to verify a client’s identity when opening a mutual fund account in Canada?

 - [x] Government-issued photo ID (e.g., a driver’s license or passport)
 - [ ] A high school diploma
 - [ ] A utility bill from six years ago
 - [ ] A discount coupon from a local retailer

-> **Explanation:** Canadian regulators (such as FINTRAC) require government-issued photo ID for identity verification to prevent fraud and money laundering.
+> **Explanation:**( Canadian regulators (such as FINTRAC) require government-issued photo ID for identity verification to prevent fraud and money laundering.)

----

-### 2. Which regulatory body oversees anti-money laundering compliance in Canada?
+### Which regulatory body oversees anti-money laundering compliance in Canada?

 - [ ] The Privacy Commissioner of Canada
 - [x] FINTRAC (Financial Transactions and Reports Analysis Centre of Canada)
 - [ ] Canada Mortgage and Housing Corporation (CMHC)
 - [ ] Office of the Superintendent of Financial Institutions (OSFI)

-> **Explanation:** FINTRAC is responsible for detecting, preventing, and deterring money laundering by monitoring financial transactions in Canada.
+> **Explanation:**( FINTRAC is responsible for detecting, preventing, and deterring money laundering by monitoring financial transactions in Canada.)

----

-### 3. What is the primary purpose of a KYC refresher?
+### What is the primary purpose of a KYC refresher?

 - [ ] To eliminate the need for recordkeeping
 - [x] To update a client’s personal and financial details, ensuring their portfolio remains suitable
 - [ ] To automatically open a margin account for the client
 - [ ] To finalize the client’s tax returns

-> **Explanation:** KYC refreshers are conducted to keep the client’s information current, which is essential for accurate suitability assessments.
+> **Explanation:**( KYC refreshers are conducted to keep the client’s information current, which is essential for accurate suitability assessments.)

----

-### 4. Which of the following best describes an example of a suspicious red flag during AML checks?
+### Which of the following best describes an example of a suspicious red flag during AML checks?

 - [ ] A client bringing in a valid passport for identification
 - [ ] A new client depositing funds from their Canadian employer’s payroll
 - [x] A pattern of numerous small cash deposits just under reporting thresholds
 - [ ] A client receiving an e-statement

-> **Explanation:** Structured cash deposits just below regulatory thresholds could indicate an attempt to avoid reporting requirements, triggering an AML alert.
+> **Explanation:**( Structured cash deposits just below regulatory thresholds could indicate an attempt to avoid reporting requirements, triggering an AML alert.)

----

-### 5. Why is secure data storage and protection crucial under PIPEDA?
+### Why is secure data storage and protection crucial under PIPEDA?

 - [x] To ensure clients’ personal and financial data remains confidential and is used appropriately
 - [ ] To automatically share personal data with third-party marketers
 - [ ] To allow free access to anyone interested
 - [ ] Because it is an optional guideline without legal implications

-> **Explanation:** PIPEDA mandates the secure handling of personal information, imposing legal obligations on how data is stored, accessed, and shared.
+> **Explanation:**( PIPEDA mandates the secure handling of personal information, imposing legal obligations on how data is stored, accessed, and shared.)

----

-### 6. Which organization in Canada sets standards for combining client recordkeeping and ongoing client management for investment dealers?
+### Which organization in Canada sets standards for combining client recordkeeping and ongoing client management for investment dealers?

 - [ ] Canada Revenue Agency (CRA)
 - [x] Canadian Investment Regulatory Organization (CIRO)
 - [ ] The Federal Reserve
 - [ ] Statistics Canada

-> **Explanation:** CIRO provides guidelines for how dealers should maintain client records, including information on KYC processes and compliance.
+> **Explanation:**( CIRO provides guidelines for how dealers should maintain client records, including information on KYC processes and compliance.)

----

-### 7. Which piece of information is typically included in the client account application for mutual funds?
+### Which piece of information is typically included in the client account application for mutual funds?

 - [x] Estimated net worth
 - [ ] Family tree back to three generations
 - [x] Annual income
 - [ ] Favorite music genre

-> **Explanation:** Net worth and annual income are essential data points for assessing suitable investments; personal preferences like music genres are irrelevant.
+> **Explanation:**( Net worth and annual income are essential data points for assessing suitable investments; personal preferences like music genres are irrelevant.)

----

-### 8. What is one recommended practice for advisors ensuring AML compliance?
+### What is one recommended practice for advisors ensuring AML compliance?

 - [ ] Disregard any unusual transactions if they occur during a weekend
 - [x] Conduct regular staff training on AML red flags and reporting procedures
 - [ ] Immediately close all accounts after 30 days
 - [ ] Share all client transactions on social media

-> **Explanation:** Ongoing staff training ensures advisors and compliance personnel stay updated on AML regulations and detection strategies.
+> **Explanation:**( Ongoing staff training ensures advisors and compliance personnel stay updated on AML regulations and detection strategies.)

----

-### 9. When might a KYC refresher be particularly critical?
+### When might a KYC refresher be particularly critical?

 - [x] When a client experiences a major life event or change in financial circumstances
 - [ ] When the client finishes reading a newspaper article on mutual funds
 - [ ] When the advisor is on vacation
 - [ ] Once every 20 years

-> **Explanation:** Major changes in a client’s life (e.g., marriage, new job, retirement) can alter their financial profile and risk tolerance, warranting a KYC update.
+> **Explanation:**( Major changes in a client’s life (e.g., marriage, new job, retirement) can alter their financial profile and risk tolerance, warranting a KYC update.)

----

-### 10. True or False: Electronic signatures are increasingly recognized and accepted in the process of opening a mutual fund account in Canada.
+### True or False: Electronic signatures are increasingly recognized and accepted in the process of opening a mutual fund account in Canada.

 - [x] True
 - [ ] False